-17. Creating Structure Files (\.str)
+17. Creating Structure Files (.str)

 Crystal structure files retrieved from online or commercial databases are usually supplied in the CIF format [10] or in an XML file format if exported from the ICDD PDF-4+ database.
 Before they can be used with BGMN, the structure information needs to be converted the the BGMN STR file format.
 Profex provides support to facilitate the conversion process for both CIF and XML formats.
 PDF-4+ XML files are usually complete and require very little user input.
 CIF files, on the other hand, often lack important information and require manual revision.
 The import and conversion process in Profex is the same for both CIF and XML formats.
-The following instructions show how to convert a CIF file to a BGMN STR file using Profex' CIF import feature.

-&lt;sup>2Project loaded before saving the preset need to be closed and re-opened in order to scan for new presets.
+2Project loaded before saving the preset need to be closed and re-opened in order to scan for new presets.